FlipsideCrypto/solana-models/models/descriptions/tables/fact_stake_accounts.md

 ## Description
 This table tracks stake accounts on the Solana blockchain, capturing stake delegation, activation, deactivation, and balance changes.
 Stake accounts represent delegated SOL that contributes to network security and validator voting power, enabling comprehensive staking analytics and delegation pattern analysis.

+**Important Note on Active Stake**: To determine if a stake account is actively contributing to consensus during a specific epoch, the stake must satisfy: `activation_epoch < epoch` AND `deactivation_epoch > epoch`.
+Stakes that don't meet these conditions are either not yet active or in the process of deactivating.

 ## Key Use Cases
 - Track stake delegation patterns and validator selection
 - Analyze stake account lifecycle and balance changes